aotta/PicoPAC/README.md

 Since now, tested on  G-7000, G7400, C52, JOPAC and Odyssey 2.
 Waiting for a friend that has to repair his G7200 for completing the list ;)

+--changelog v.1.0a
 Added support to extROM games too (VP_40 and VP_31).
-Added filename reading from flash (max files read = 25*8)-
+Added filename reading from flash (max files read = 25*8)- --changelog v.1.0b -> fixed KTAA final rom

 Other info also on Nightfallcrew blog: https://www.nightfallcrew.com/22/09/2024/flash-multicart-for-philips-videopac-magnavox-odyssey-2/

 PicoPAC is a multicart DIY yourself based on cheap "PURPLE" Raspberry Pi Pico clone, easy to build and not expensive.
 **WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.

---changelog v.1.0b -> fixed KTAA final rom

 **NOTE** You should find all the ROM following this site https://rene-g7400.datatex.nl/ Please don't forget to upload the here provided "selectgame.bin" and "selectgame.$$$" file in flash!!!!